History and Mystery Along Magazine Street in New Orleans

 When flames tore through the timber streets of New Orleans during the Great New Orleans Fire of 1788, they reduced the city to a shadow of its former self.
 But from the ashes, the seeds of progress were sown.
-With a blank canvas to work off, New Orleans could begin anew – and Magazine Street was at the heart of it.
+With a blank canvas to work off, New Orleans could begin anew – and Magazine Street New Orleans was at the heart of it.

 Among the bustling markets, high-end hotels, family homes, and noisy schools, community life played out here against a backdrop of immigration, disease, and wild natural disasters.
 Residents and visitors have come and gone over the years, building a rich tapestry of curious myths and urban legends.